 1. A per-diem staff structure was established to ensure overnight (11:00pm to 7:00am) and weekend day (7:00am to 5:00pm) coverage due to the lack of volunteers on certain days and hours.
-Full-time Firefighter/EMT's (two) provide weekday daytime coverage (7:00am to 5:00pm).
+Two full-time Firefighter/EMTs provide weekday daytime coverage (7:00am to 5:00pm).

 Additional space is needed at Company #1 for medical supplies and decontamination equipment.
 Conversion to a high band radio system is being planned.
-The equipment needs of the department are partially funded through the Town's Capital Improvement Program, ambulance billing revenue, as well as through grant opportunities when they become available.
+The equipment needs of the department are partially funded through the Town's Capital Improvement Program and ambulance billing revenue, as well as through grant opportunities when they become available.